samcaulfield/PML_IDE/README.md

 * Open the graphical editor as described in `Boxes and Arrows`.
 * Build a PML model containing actions.
 * Left-click on an action to open the script entry dialog.
-* The dialog will display the script of the action if it exists.
-It will display "empty" if the action has no script.
+* The dialog will display the script of the action if it exists, in the "Action script" field.
-* Enter a new script in the text box for the action and click `Submit`.
+* Enter a new script in the text box for the action and click `Change script`.
+* Click `Done` when finished.

+**Resources**

+This feature allows the user to enter required and provided resources into actions in the graphical editor.
+* Open the graphical editor as described in `Boxes and Arrows`.
+* Build a PML model containing actions.
+* Left-click on an action to open the resources entry dialog.
+* The dialog will display the required and provided resources of the action if they exist, in the "Action required resources" and "Action provided resources" fields.
+* Enter new resources in each field. *There must be one resource per line.*
+* Click `Change required resources` or `Changed provided resources` depending on which fields were changed.
+* Click `Done` when finished.

 ---